How to Maximize Results on Microfilm and Microfiche Digitization Projects

 - Cost: When scanner software requires human interaction, projects cannot scale without adding more scanners and scan operators

-- Speed: Typical scanner software is slow because it runs on a single computer connected to the scan hardware
+- Speed: Typical scanner software is slow because it runs on a single computer connected to the scanner, or on the scanner itself

 Dedicated Software for Digitizing Microfilm

-A stand-alone film / fiche solution has the power to tackle very large or very complex digitization and conversion projects.
+A stand-alone film / fiche software solution has the power to tackle very large or very complex digitization and conversion projects.
 For bigger projects there are distinct advantages:

 - Cost: Do more work with fewer scan operators because of highly automated conversion steps

 - Speed: Use as many computers or servers as needed to get the job done

 Learn how the U.S. Nuclear Regulatory Commission Digitized over 20 million microfiche and aperture cards in less than a year.

 6 Features Make Digitizing Microfilm More Powerful:

-- For large projects you need to be sure you're saving time at every opportunity.
+- For large projects you need to be sure you're saving time at every step.
 Choose a microfilm conversion solution that performs well with raw scanner output while operating in the fastest mode possible.

 - Automated digitization of media into individual cards, or frames.